 Teach Teaching Methods Instructing from the Ground Up Yoga Journal Teach By Sarah Powers | Aug 28, 2007 Share Facebook Twitter Google Plus Pinterest Email Comments In describing the qualities of asana with the adjectives “sthira” and “sukha,” Patanjali uses language very skillfully.
 Sthira means steady and alert–to embody sthira, the pose must be strong and active.
 Sukha means comfortable and light–to express sukha, the pose must be joyful and soft.
 These complimentary poles–or Yin and Yang co-essentials–teach us the wisdom of balance.
 By finding balance, we find inner harmony, both in our practice and in our lives.
 As teachers, we need to help our students find that balance in their practice.
 Our instruction should assist them in an exploration of both sthira and sukha.
 In practical terms, we should begin by teaching sthira as a form of connection to the ground, and then move to sukha as a form of lighthearted exploration and expansion.
 In this way, we can teach from the ground up.
 Manifesting steadiness (sthira) requires connecting to the ground beneath us, which is our earth, our support.
 Whether our base is comprised of ten toes, one foot, or one or both hands, we must cultivate energy through that base.
 Staying attentive to our roots requires a special form of alertness.
 Our instruction should begin there by helping students cultivate this alertness at the base of a pose.
 I will demonstrate this form of instruction for Tadasana, the blue print for all the other standing poses.
 The principles of Tadasana can be easily adapted to any standing pose you wish to teach.
 In all the standing poses, steadiness comes from rooting all sides of the feet like the stakes of a tent.
 We need to teach students with high arches to pay particular attention to grounding their inner feet, and show students with fallen arches to move their ankles away from each other.
 After rooting the feet, we move up, reminding students to draw the kneecaps up, the upper inner thighs in and back, and the outer sides of the knees back.
 This allows students to notice whether their weight feels evenly distributed between the right and left leg, the front and back of the foot, and the inner and outer thighs.
 Next we should remind our students to adjust the pelvis, allowing the weight of the hips to be above the knees and ankles.
 This often requires them to draw their weight slightly back in order to allow the point of the coccyx to face down.
 In this alignment, the tailbone is not tucked nor lifted, but merely directed down between the fronts of the heels.
 Those with flat lumbar spines will need to allow the tailbone to move slightly back, moving away from tucking, while those with over-arched backs will need to encourage the tailbone to draw slightly in.
 We should then instruct our students to lengthen the side waist, lift the top of the sternum and relax the shoulders down the back, aligning them over the hips and ankles.
 They should bring their heads above their shoulders, aligning the chin in the same plane as the forehead.
 Finally, they should relax the jaw, allowing the tongue to float freely in the mouth and the eyes to soften.
 Once our students have attended to steadiness, the other qualities of alertness and comfort become accessible.
 They are now ready to bring their hands into Namaste position and reflect on their motivation before beginning their practice.
 Encourage your students to view this grounded base as their home base, the foundation from which they can create, explore, and at times expand.
 From there, they can navigate to a place of ease or sukha.
 Just as steadiness requires and develops alertness, comfort entails remaining light, unburdened, and interested in discovery.
 By teaching this quality, we encourage a balanced equilibrium rather than impose rigid rules for alignment.
 This helps students develop a natural respect toward their bodies and themselves, while encouraging them to fully inhabit their bodies.
 They can then learn to move away from commanding their bodies to perform poses, and instead breathe life into them from the inside.
 With sthira and sukha as the points on our compass, we can organize our teaching and help our students enjoy exploring their places of limitation and liberation in every pose.
 As a result, regardless of your students’ individual abilities, their practice can focus on celebration and refreshment.
 At a deeper level, the way we practice and teach yoga poses mirrors the way we live the rest of our lives.
 As we reflect on our practice and our teaching, we can use yoga as a tool for developing greater insight into ourselves and the world around us.
 Sthira and sukha can then become not only tools for teaching or understanding yoga, but also principals that help guide the way we live.
 Sarah Powers blends the insights of yoga and Buddhism in her practice and teaching.
 She lives in Marin, California where she home schools her daughter and teaches classes.
 For more information go to www.sarahpowers.com.
-You Might Also Like Life How a Teacher Found Her Calling Leslie Booker teaches yoga and mindfulness to teenagers who are incarcerated or involved with the court system.
-Business of Yoga Social Media for Yoga Teachers: What Works + What Doesn't Our business of yoga experts have five tips for taking your marketing to the next level.
-Business of Yoga Should Yoga Teachers Use Business Pages or Personal Profiles on Facebook?
-YJ's business-savvy experts offer the final word on the best approach to Facebook promotion for yoga instructors.
+You Might Also Like Business of Yoga How to Name Your Yoga Business Avoid common missteps when choosing a website domain name.
+Business of Yoga How to Stand Out as a Yoga Teacher Connect with your purpose to set yourself apart from others and stay true to you.
+Business of Yoga Yoga Teachers' Secret Weapon to Building an Email List YJ's Business of Yoga experts have tricks for growing your email list to stay connected with your community.